nsumesh/FinAgent/README.md

 ## Supabase Setup
 Create a Supabase Project
-Create the following tables : portfolios and chat_history

-Schema of portfolios :
+Create the following tables : portfolios and chat_history Add the supabase URL to the .env file created in the backend Schema of portfolios :

 | Column        | Type       | Description                            |